mdezube/sms-analysis/README.md

 6. Create an interactive streamgraph to visualize how your texting with people has trended over time, see [steamgraph screenshot](#example-steamgraph)
 7. Create a word cloud of the words you use, and those used by your contacts, see [word cloud screenshot](#example-word-cloud)
 8. Use TFIDF to understand what words identify your contacts' verbiage
 9. Use TFIDF to understand what words identify the difference between contacts' verbiage.
-For example: how do high school friends talk differently from college friends
+For example: how do high school friends talk differently from college friends, see [tfidf contact comparison](#example-tfidf-contact-comparison)

 Note: none of your data is modified nor sent anywhere during execution